modelica/newsletter/_2021-03/Simcenter_Amesim_and_Flomaster_2021_2.md

 # FMI Physical Terminals between Simcenter Amesim and Simcenter Flomaster

-As an early adopter of the FMI standard, Siemens has decided to offer its customers one of the most awaited features of the FMI 3.0 standard right away.
+As an early adopter of the FMI standard, [Siemens Digital Industries Software](https://www.sw.siemens.com/ ) has decided to offer its customers one of the most awaited features of the FMI 3.0 standard right away.
 Indeed, the <b>Ports and Icons</b> feature that was [announced](https://fmi-standard.org/news/2018/05/30/fmi-3-0-alpha-feature-list.html ) by the FMI Steering Committee in 2018 has the advantage of being fully backwards compatible with the 2.0 version of the FMI standard.
 Therefore, and in the spirit of the &ldquo;Stability&rdquo;
 [Guiding Principle](https://github.com/modelica/fmi-standard.org/blob/master/assets/FMI_DevelopmentProcess_1.0.pdf ) of the FMI standard development, it has been leveraged already to increase